phac-nml/pipeline-standards/README.md

 nextflow run ... -c azure_configuration.config`
 ```

-This approach ensures that the `--override_default_container_registry` parameter is properly integrated and managed, allowing for flexible and dynamic container registry selection within your Nextflow pipeline.
+This approach ensures that the `--override_configured_docker_registry` parameter is properly integrated and managed, allowing for flexible and dynamic container registry selection within your Nextflow pipeline.

 <a name="resource-requirements"></a>